cjcheng22/PyBer_Analysis/README.md

 #### Suburban: $750-$1,400
 #### Rural: $50-$500
 ## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
-### Recommendation 1: Total fare will be higher in the highly-concentrated area: Urban > Suburban > Rural.
-More drivers should be allocated to the area in higher density to maximize the revenue opportunities.
+### Recommendation 1: The total fare is higher in the highly-concentrated area: Urban > Suburban > Rural.
+Fare revenue opportunites are almost 10x in Urban and almost 5x in Suburban, compared to Rural area.
+More drivers should be allocated to the area in higher density to maximize the fare revenue opportunities,
-### Recommendation 2:
+### Recommendation 2: Rural area has higher fare per ride, because the riders use PyBer for longer distance than Urban or Suburban area.
+Though these drivers have less frequecy to drive out, each driver will be driving longer distance (=higher fare), thus working shift for Rural area should be for longer period with less number of shifts.
-### Recommendation 3:
+### Recommendation 3: It is recommended to provide incentives for number of ride than ride distance, because drivers earn less per ride in Urban area, almost by one-thrid.